sckott/scott/publications.markdown

 ### Publications

 1. Chamberlain, S.A., S.M.
 Hovick,...et al...K.D.
-Whitney.
-(In review).
+Whitney. (accepted).
 Does phylogeny matter?
 Assessing the impact of phylogenetic information in ecological meta-analysis. _Ecology Letters_.

 2. Chamberlain, S.A., & J.A.
 Rudgers.
 2012.
 How do plants balance multiple mutualists?
 Correlations among traits for attracting protective bodyguards and pollinators in cotton (_Gossypium_). _Evolutionary Ecology_ 26:65-77. [pdf][pdf1]